-- D. A company's chronological record of each transaction in one place that shows debits and credits for each transaction. - E. An increase in an asset and expense account, and decrease in a liability, contributed capital, retained earnings, - and revenue account; recorded on the left side of a T-account.
+D. A company's chronological record of each transaction in one place that shows debits and credits for each transaction.

+E. An increase in an asset and expense account, and decrease in a liability, common stock, and revenue account; recorded on the left side of a T-account.